detsam/indepstate-cc/app/adapters/dwx/README.md

 The adapter retries placement **only** when the DWX client reports an `OPEN_ORDER` error for the order's CID.
-Errors are delivered via `on_message` events and immediately trigger a resend with `order:retry { pendingId, count }` (with `count` starting at `1`).
+Errors are delivered via `on_message` events and, after a delay controlled by `openOrderRetryDelayMs` (default **25 ms**), trigger a resend with `order:retry { pendingId, count }` (with `count` starting at `1`).
-Between attempts the adapter simply waits for either a confirmation or an error;
-there is no timeout-based rejection.
+Between attempts the adapter simply waits for either a confirmation or an error; there is no timeout-based rejection.
 Retries can be stopped via `stopOpenOrder(pendingId)` which clears the pending state.

 ---